raywritescode/raywritescode.github.io/_posts/2014-10-06-book-review-minus-three-guitars.md

 I've reviewed (and edited) technical documents as part of my normal activities in previous software jobs.
 Reviewing Jeff's book was my first experience contributing as a technical reviewer for a book author and a book publisher.

-I'm looking forward to reading the published version of *Pragmatic Unit Testing in Java 8* and seeing which of my contributions made it into the book.
+I'm looking forward to reading the published version of *Pragmatic Unit Testing in Java 8 with JUnit* and seeing which of my contributions made it into the book.

 I'm also looking forward to more opportunities in the future to contribute as a technical reviewer for The Pragmatic Bookshelf and for other software developer book publishers.